 Y6 Curriculum Information

-Term: Autumn 1 2023
+Term: Autumn Term 2024

 Home Learning

-Home Learning is set twice a week.
+This will include a Maths task and an English task.
 Tasks will be posted on Google Classroom.

-You should be practising your spellings, rapid recall target and times tables daily, as well as reading for at least 10 minutes.
+You should be practising your spellings, rapid recall target and times tables daily, as well as reading for at least 15 minutes.

 Please continue to encourage your child to read EVERY DAY and access a variety of authors and genres of writing - reading underpins all areas of the curriculum.

-Children should all now be very confident in all their times tables (up to the 12 times table).
+Children should by now be very confident in all their times tables (up to the 12 times table).
 Children must be able to answer related questions quickly and fluently.
 Please practise these at home with your child on a daily basis.

 Maths No Problem will be used throughout Year 6 and the children will be continuing to use Rapid Recall to develop and consolidate mental maths skills.